jpchateau/Interactive-Image/docs/advanced-features/sticky-items.rst

 Sticky items
 ------------

-Make some items having a sticky behavior:
+| You can make some items having a sticky behavior.
+  Add the ``sticky`` flag and set it to ``true`` for each Item objects you do not want to be hidden when the mouse leaves it.

 .. code:: javascript

-   // item object
+   // Item object
    {
      //...
      sticky: true